 - Compensatory behaviours like restricting food and other eating disorder symptoms when targets aren’t met.

 In general, my advice is to put down the tracker.
 And if you really can’t put it down, instead of looking at your data daily and stressing if you haven’t hit your quota, instead look at your average over time (a week for example).

 Because we all have variances in activity from day to day.
 Health is about how we’re doing as a whole.
 If you’re moving less than you’d like to be, look at how you can make moderate increases over the next couple of weeks.
 Remember that every minute of movement counts.
 Sneak in a 1-minute “walk” break every hour on the hour.
 Or go for a 5-minute block walk after lunch or dinner.

 Move with JOY and and remember you are not a robot!
 Set goals that work for you and your body.
 Think about what the bigger picture objective is – Authentic Health.
 Explore what that means to you and how your vision can be reflected in health practices that work for you, your (awesome) body and your life!

 Looking for more support to explore your unique definition of health and break free from the tracker (and other tools of Diet/ Fitness Culture)?
 Join me for the Super You Mindset.
-We’re diving ALL in on this and so many other topics: self-compassion, body kindness, Intuitive Eating and so much more!
+In this virtual on-demand course we dive ALL in on this and so many other topics: self-compassion, body kindness, Intuitive Eating and so much more!